The Best Guide to Whale Watching in Iceland

 Orcas can appear on whale-watching trips but are not as easy to find as other species due to their transient nature.
 However, their great size and occasional acrobatic behavior make them a favorite among whale watchers.

 Orcas, sometimes called the "wolves of the sea", are voracious eaters and require 400 to 750 pounds (175 to 350 kg) of food every day.
 In Iceland's waters, they mainly feed on herring and capelin.
-But they are also known to eat salmon, turtle, shark, and even their fellow sea mammals such as dolphins, seals or porpoises.
+But they are also known to eat salmon, turtle, shark, and even their fellow sea mammals such as dolphins, seals, or porpoises.

 If you're eager to go orca watching in Iceland, they're most commonly seen in the East Fjords' rich herring grounds, around the Snaefellsnes Peninsula, and along the South Coast.

-Orcas are especially beloved in Iceland because of a certain well-known orca individual that was born in Iceland's waters and later became a star of the silver screen!
+Orcas are especially beloved in Iceland because of a certain well-known orca individual who was born in Iceland's waters and later became a star of the silver screen!
 More on that famous whale later in the article.

 The species above are the ones most commonly seen on a whale-watching tour in Iceland.
 However, a wide array of Icelandic whales can occasionally be spotted in the island's waters.
 Below is a list of other species that the most fortunate will have the opportunity to see.